 Looking after nutritional and hydration needs will be critically important.

-“For food and water, the race requires us to carry a minimum of 3L of water in vacuum flasks/thermoses”, explains Barber.
-“I will be bringing enough for 5L.
-We can refill these at the 2 checkpoints along the way with hot water, tea and/or coffee.
-If required I can stop and melt snow with my stove along the trail as well”.
+“For food and water, the race requires us to carry a minimum of three litres of water in vacuum flasks/thermoses,” explains Barber.
+“I will be bringing enough for five litres.
+We can refill these at the two checkpoints along the way with hot water, tea and/or coffee.
+If required, I can stop and melt snow with my stove along the trail as well.”

-“For food, I have to plan for foods that are high in calories, with a good combination of fat, carbs, and protein, but I have to pick foods that aren’t too heavy either, and that are still edible if frozen.
-(The temperature at the finish line is currently -52C with the windchill today!)”.
+He explains further: “For food, I have to plan for foods that are high in calories, with a good combination of fat, carbs and protein, but I have to pick foods that aren’t too heavy either, and that are still edible if frozen.”
+The temperature at the finish line is -52C with the windchill today, he mentions.

-Considering all this preparation, the inherent risk, the cost and so on, most people ask why anyone would take on an event like this.
+Considering all this preparation, the inherent risk, the cost and so on, most people might wonder why anyone would take on an event like this.

-“I originally did the full Ironman Muskoka and followed that up 2 weeks later with the Courier des bois (the 230km version of the Muskoka River X) and since then I have been seeking longer, tougher challenges”, explains Barber.
-He graduated to ultrarunning – distances of 50km, 50 miles, 100 miles or further – and has been doing these for the past three years.
+“I originally did the full Ironman Muskoka and followed that up two weeks later with the Courier des Bois (the 230 km version of the Muskoka River X) and, since then, I have been seeking longer, tougher challenges,” explains Barber.
+He graduated to ultrarunning – distances of 50 km, 50 miles, 100 miles or further – and has been doing these for the past three years.

-“The natural, untouched beauty of Yukon and the complexity of the challenge (extreme cold, remoteness, being self-supported and the gear required) are what attracted me to this adventure,” he says.
+“The natural, untouched beauty of the Yukon and the complexity of the challenge (extreme cold, remoteness, being self-supported and the gear required) are what attracted me to this adventure,” he says.
 “I am feeling very excited and anxious to get to the Yukon and start the race.”

 The Town of Huntsville will be watching with great interest and probably a little anxiety as Barber takes on this unique challenge.